 Class of 2020

-Sandy Abdelrahman, Great Britain is an activist and creative social entrepreneur who was born in Egypt and grew up in East-London.
+Sandy Abdelrahman, United Kingdom is an activist and creative social entrepreneur who was born in Egypt and grew up in East-London.
 She is the founder of Skaped, a social enterprise that uses the arts to explore human rights with young people.
 Being a confident leader, she is often commissioned to co-design social projects and initiatives.
 She is a tireless campaigner and an activist who has represented the United Kingdom at the United Nations in New York.
 As an active member of Amnesty UK and a respected community role model, she is determined to stand up for the less fortunate and provide a voice for the overlooked and unheard.
 She is currently studying for her Master's Degree in Art & Politics.

 Aisha Abdullahi Bubah, Nigeria is a Psychologist, who trained in Christ University, India, with over 5 years experience practicing psychotherapy in various sectors of mental health including drug addiction rehabilitation, school setting, psychiatric care and community mental health.
 She is a certified Cognitive Behavior Therapy (CBT) practitioner from the California Hypnosis Institute and also trained in Cognitive Analytical Therapy from IACAT UK.
 Aisha is the lead Psychologist and founder of The Sunshine Series- Mind wellness, a psychotherapy centre.
 Aisha has served as the National President of US President Obama Young African Leaders Inititiative (YALI RLC) Alumni Chapter of Nigeria where she and her team implemented a lot of virtual and physical projects, including mental health projects to create more national awareness on the matter.